Corruption in Haiti: Préval presidency (1996–2001, 2006–11)

 When Rene Préval became president for a second time, in 2006, he inherited a political crisis, with a small elite controlling the nation's wealth.
 In 2006, Haiti was at the very bottom of Transparency International's Corruption Perception Index (CPI).
 Preval promised a fight on poverty and his Prime Minister, Jacques Édouard Alexis, said the government would implement "draconian" measures to combat corruption.
 To aid in this front, Préval named Judge Claudy Gassant as Government Commissioner in August 2006.

 In May 2007, Préval deemed anyone implicated in corruption as enemies of the state.
 There was great hope that Gassant, who had an impressive reputation for integrity, would make a difference.
-Instead his efforts proved a disappointment and ultimately he resigned in August 2008 and went to the Dominican Republic.
+Instead, his efforts proved a disappointment, and ultimately, he resigned in August 2008 and went to the Dominican Republic.
 Préval's presidency, in the end, was marked by an increase in violence and corruption.
 The Preval/Alexis government went on to undermine anti-corruption efforts by the interim Gérard Latortue presidency of 2005, withdrawing charges against Aristide and releasing several imprisoned Aristide associates who had been incarcerated for corruption.

 In 2007, the Heritage Foundation publicly asked the Senate to explain why several members had voted for a resolution that benefited a bank called SOCABANK.
 Allegedly, the senators had received bribes, but nothing was done about the charges.

 The year 2008 has been called Haiti's "annus horribilis for corruption."
 In 2008, Haiti was 177th of 180 countries on Transparency International's Corruption Perceptions Index.

 In September 2008, a Senator disclosed that there was an investigation into the Prime Minister's office of alleged forgery.
-The investigation uncovered connections between applicants to government positions and payments made to the Prime Minister's office, as well as others in power.
+The investigation uncovered connections between applicants for government positions and payments made to the Prime Minister's office, as well as others in power.
 But the investigation did not lead to any action.
 Also in September 2008, it was revealed that the signatures of relevant authorities had been faked in an ONA request for $30,000 in project funding for what turned out to be a fictitious organization.
 No action was taken.
 In December 2008, Senator Joseph Lambert was linked to the murder of a Police Commissioner's wife in a case involving drug traffickers, but he was never charged.

 In 2008, a Police Chaplains International revealed that members of the judiciary and police force were divvying up embezzled funds in Port-de-Paix.